bparanj/crystal/electronics/book/tasks.md

+Sequence

+- add polarized capacitor experiment after the basic capacitor experiment

+Tags

 - Review tesla tag and move into one folder (this will be the first chapter)

-- add polarized capacitor experiment after the basic capacitor experiment
+Review

 - Review discrete-passive-circuit.md
 - Review passive-component.md and extract or delete experiments
+- Review and condense load.md
+- Review Zettels and extract basic level content for different chapters
+- Review instructables for hackerboxes and take notes about using breadboard.
+Create diagrams to illustrate the connections.

+Search

 - Run ack -w 'experiment' and revise

-- Review Zettels and extract basic level content for different chapters
-- Use coin cell battery with 3 volt to turn on LED (another way to solve the led damage problem) Check if this is already in the experiments folder.
+Browser View

 - Look at the passive-device.md table in browser and review.

-- Review and condense load.md
+Record Video
+- Record video of inductor experiment to show how LED gradually becomes dim

 - Will both polarized and non polarized capacitor power LED when switch is turned off to cut off the power source

-- Record video of inductor experiment to show how LED gradually becomes dim
-- Draw circuit diagram by hand for each experiment
+Extract

 - Extract summarized content from components folder and add to each experiment explanation.
 Add history of the term also.

+Edits

+- Add the system concept.
+		- What is a system
+		- What are the elements in a system
+		- How does this circuit map to a system?

+Circuit Diagram

+- Draw circuit diagram by hand for each experiment
+- Create a polished version of polarized capacitor experiment and scan the circuit
+- need circuit diagram for inductor, led circuit, short circuit
+- Convert hand drawn diagrams to CircuitTiz diagrams

+Diagrams

 - Create diagrams for mats.md

-- Create a polished version of polarized capacitor experiment and scan the circuit
+Simulations

 - Refer experiments.md to create the simulations for experiment 10, 11 and 12.

+Experiments

+- Refer simulation, run real experiments, take photos

+Whiteboard

+- Copy the projects in the whiteboard to this document

 - Work backwards from experiments
 		- Order existing experiments from simple to complex.
 		- Summarize the experiment.
 What is it about?
 What is the learning objective?
 		- Explain each component used in the experiment.
 		- Use the questions in template.md to cover the detailed explanation.
-- Copy the projects in the whiteboard to this document
 - 1 concept - 1 experiment.
 Then n concepts - 1 experiment.
 Finally a mini-project at the end of a section.
-- Add the system concept.
-		- What is a system
-		- What are the elements in a system
-		- How does this circuit map to a system?
-- Refer simulation, run real experiments, take photos
-- Review instructables for hackerboxes and take notes about using breadboard.
-Create diagrams to illustrate the connections.

 - Refer electronics encyclopedia book and note down categorization
 - Figure 1-1 Encyclopedia of Electronics
-- need circuit diagram for inductor, led circuit, short circuit
-- Convert hand drawn diagrams to CircuitTiz diagrams

 - Render the svg using the html and take screenshots

 Scope